daniloikeda/CreatingReactAppTutorial/README.md

 # About
 Hello and welcome!
 This is a document that I like to follow when creating React App, I tried to write less and be more direct on each topic.

-I hope this document can help you developing you app.
+Hope this document can help you developing you app :grinning:

 # Summary
 - [Software install](#software-install)